 On his last day, considering our level of commitment to another sightseeing, we went local this time.
 We visited Mirqab Mall to just have a drink and catch Deadpool 2.
 We had a couple of mocktails from Future Vision Cafe and then watched the movie.
 We liked it despite being some censorship.

 I had some errands to run after the movie and then we went home.
 Dinner plan was at Zaitoon Restaurant & Grills followed by a relaxing tea and sheesha at Ashreg Cafe and watch Tunis and England match.

 A holiday is not complete without good Indian food.
 Zaitoon is one of my favourite Indian restaurants.
 It serves great food at a reasonable price, good ambiance, clean and attentive waiting staff.
 The menu is extensive, so there is no way you go there and not find something that you like.
 Let’s just say we overate and leave it at that.

 We slowly walked towards Souq Waqif.
 It is only a short distance from Zaitoon and did exactly what we had planned.
 Took some more photos, had tea and sheesha and watched football.
 Mint tea was good as usual and sheesha was great.

 I am sure Souq Waqif became his favourite place in Doha and if he ever comes for another holiday, he will be visiting it more.

 Early the next morning we were saying goodbye at Hamad International Airport.
-On my ride back home from the airport, I was thinking that he is off to continue his holiday in Europe and for the next 3 weeks, I would be alone until my wife and kids return from Australia.
+On my ride back home from the airport, I was thinking as he was off to continue his holiday in Europe, I would be alone until my wife and kids return from Australia.

 Note: I am not affiliated to any of the businesses mentioned in this post.